githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 # Template-Based Programming

-Template-Based Programming (TBP) advocates the use of (function) templates in place of functions.
-A template generalizes the notion of function to support a form of late-binding at compile-time.
+The notion of *late-binding* is prevalent in programming langauge design.
+For instance, linking the name of a function to the actual code implementing the function can be seen as a form of late-binding (at link-time).
+More conspicuously, method dispatching in object-oriented programming (OOP) is also a well-known form of late-binding (at run-time).

-Conceptually, one may think of templates as functions containing switches inside their bodies that can be controlled from the outside.
+Template-Based Programming (TBP) advocates the use of (function) templates in place of functions, supporting a form of late-binding at compile-time.
+Intuitively, one may think of templates as functions containing placeholders inside their bodies that can be replaced with code obtained contextually.

 Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One